-The best way to measure the water flow is to take a piece of pipe the same diameter as the penstock, insert it in the stream or dam where the flow is expected to come from, and measure the flow from there.
+The best way to measure the water flow is to use the 'weir method', which is beyond the scope of this manual.
+Your PowerPal dealer should be able to advise you about flow measurement otherwise contact the manufacturer.
+Another method is the 'container method'.
+Take a piece of pipe the same diameter as the penstock, insert it in the stream or dam where the flow is expected to come from, and measure the flow from there.

 In the diagram below, a short length of pipe (less than 1 meter) is buried into the side of a small 'dam' using mud or improvised sandbags.
 The top end of the pipe is completely submerged and part of the normal stream flow is diverted through the pipe.
 When this is flowing smoothly, a bucket of known volume is quickly placed to collect this flow and the time it takes to fill the bucket is recorded.
-The ideal bucket size would be 100 or 200 litres (half or a whole empty oil drum), but smaller buckets will work.
+The ideal bucket size would be 100 or 200 litres (half or a whole empty oil drum).
 Divide the volume of the bucket (in litres) by the time it takes to fill the bucket (in seconds) to get the approximate flow rate in litres per second.